 Due to the short-term nature of many expat assignments, international schools are often the preferred option for foreigners' children.
 The biggest advantage of these schools is that they allow students to continue studying a curriculum with which they’re familiar, usually in their home language.

 Expats will be pleased to know that Finland recognises the diverse learning needs of children, including children with multicultural backgrounds who do not speak Finnish or those with special needs or talents.
-It follows that special education is available and accessible at every level of education, aiming to integrate all students.
+Special education is available and accessible at every level of education, aiming to integrate all students.
 Learning environments strive to remove barriers, both physical and learning, by providing support and early intervention.

-Municipalities and schools must provide special needs support and individualised learning plans, cooperating with teachers, teaching assistants, specialised professionals and families.
+Municipalities and schools are required to provide special-needs support and individualised learning plans, cooperating with teachers, teaching assistants, specialised professionals and families.

 Homeschooling in Helsinki